jankampherbeek/EnigmaSuite/Enigma/docs/md/Developers-Manual/Developers-Manual.md

 ### i18N

-Enigma will support internationalization in the future, supporting both English and Dutch.
-In release 0.5 I started implementing functionality for i18N.
+Enigma will does not yet support internationalization but will do so starting with version 1.0.